A New Family of Binary Sequences via Elliptic Function Fields over Finite Fields of Odd Characteristics

-First, for cryptographic applications, a binary sequence must be balanced, \textit{i.e.} the number of $1$s and $0$s are closed.
-Now we give a formal definition for this property. \begin{definition} Denoted by $N''_{0}(\mathbf{s})$ and $N''_{1}(\mathbf{s})$ the number of $0$s and $1$s in a binary sequence $\mathbf{s}$ respectively.
+First, for cryptographic applications, a binary sequence must have favorable balance, \textit{i.e.}, the number of $1$s and $0$s are close.
+Now we give a formal definition for this property. \begin{definition} Denoted by $T_{0}(\mathbf{s})$ and $T_{1}(\mathbf{s})$ the number of $0$s and $1$s in a binary sequence $\mathbf{s}$ respectively.
 The binary sequence $\mathbf{s}$ is called balanced if

-where $n$ is the length of the sequence $\mathbf{s}$. \end{definition}
+where $N$ is the length of the sequence $\mathbf{s}$. \end{definition}